 Kazakh textiles from the Altai Mountains, or why not have a tailor run you up a traditional Mongolian jacket.

 Since Mongolia’s capital, Ulaanbaatar, acts as a hub through which you’ll access each of Mongolia’s regions, you’re likely to spend at least a few nights here.
-5* city hotels of the level you may be used to are few and far between but the Shangri-La is excellent, with a pool, several choices of restaurant and very good service.
+5* city hotels of the level you may be used to are few and far between, but the Shangri-La is excellent, with a pool, several choices of restaurant and very good service.
 A few rungs below, the Tuushin Hotel is a more basic option.

 Ger camps are camping grounds with anything from 12 to 30 (or more) gers and a large communal ger for communal dining.
 Bathroom facilities vary from a central block to separate private bathroom gers or a ‘posh’ long drop.
 Some camps also offer en suite options, like 3 Camel Lodge.
 It’s the standard accommodation option once you leave the city and, although there aren’t many frills, gers are warm and comfortable and there’s a friendly atmosphere.

 For a little bit of magic, we can arrange for you to stay in a private ger camp set up in a remote location within the Mongolian wilderness.
 This is glamping at its most special and exclusive.
 Perhaps you’ll stay at the bend in a river or on the rise of a hill in the shelter of a copse of yellow beech trees.
-Your private chef will cook you meals to order while your ger comes complete with cashmere blankets, antique furniture and a hot water shower next door.
+Your private chef will cook your meals to order while your ger comes complete with cashmere blankets, antique furniture, and a hot water shower next door.

 Staying alongside a nomadic herder and his family is an incredibly unique and humbling experience.
 You’ll have a private ger set at a comfortable distance from the family home and can join in with family life as much or as little as you wish.
 You may find yourself learning to herd goat on horseback, erecting an additional ger or helping the herder’s wife to make ‘buuz’, Mongolian dumplings, for dinner.

 Mongolians live and breathe horses and children learn to ride almost before they walk.
 It’s a backstop of their culture and a horse is the family’s prized possession.
 We think it’s also a great way to discover the countryside whether you want a brisk gallop across the steppe or a gentle walk through the forest.
-Whilst Mongolian horses aren’t the most beautiful of breeds, they’re stocky, hardy and able to carry a surprising amount of weight considering their size.
+Whilst Mongolian horses aren’t the most beautiful of breeds, they’re stocky, hardy, and able to carry a surprising amount of weight considering their size.

 Mongolians know how to throw a party.
-In summer months, they gather on the steppe to celebrate ‘Nadaam’, where they demonstrate their three major sporting activities: riding, wrestling and archery.
+In summer months, they gather on the steppe to celebrate ‘Nadaam’, where they demonstrate their three major sporting activities: riding, wrestling, and archery.
 Later in the year, Kazakhs gather for a masterful display of man’s bond with one of nature’s most impressive creatures, the golden eagle.
 Besides this, there are camel races, displays of horsemanship and bushkashi, a tug of war on horseback.

 From the rolling steppe where herds of galloping horses race the windswept clouds to the fossil-scattered dunes of the Gobi Desert to the dramatic barren slopes of the Altai mountains, each of Mongolia’s regions has its own distinct beauty.
-These mesmerising landscapes play host to a diverse selection of wildlife including the Przewalski’s horses of Khustai Nuruu National Park, brought back from the brink of extinction, Argali mountain sheep and golden eagles.
+These mesmerising landscapes play host to a diverse selection of wildlife including the Przewalski’s horses of Khustai Nuruu National Park, brought back from the brink of extinction, Argali Mountain sheep and golden eagles.

 It’s the impressive landscapes that really steal the show, but Mongolia has a fine collection of architectural wonders too.
 The working monastery of Ghandan Khiid, in Ulaanbaatar, is a striking example of how relevant religion still is today, whilst the ancient, ruined capital of Kharkhorin is home to Erdene Zuu, the earliest surviving Buddhist mona.

-It’s easy to overlook Ulaanbaatar, with its sprawling, chaotic streets and polluted winters, but this is in fact a city of eclectic juxtapositions where horsemen in traditional deels and pointed boots stand side by side at traffic lights with business men in shiny suits, and skyscrapers tower over ancient temples.
+It’s easy to overlook Ulaanbaatar, with its sprawling, chaotic streets, and polluted winters, but this is in fact a city of eclectic juxtapositions where horsemen in traditional deels and pointed boots stand side by side at traffic lights with businessmen in shiny suits, and skyscrapers tower over ancient temples.
 Let us show you the hidden vibrancies and dynamism of this ambitious metropolis.

 Mongolia boasts more horses than people and its wide-open spaces, and slower pace of life will be a welcome relief after the excitement and break-neck speed of modern China.
 Take a short flight from Beijing or hop aboard the Trans-Mongolian Express and journey to Ulaanbaatar.